Sergey Galushko - Fotolia

 IT and security professionals are increasingly looking for ways to better address the security challenges of virtualization....

 Network segmentation has been in the spotlight lately largely due to the stringent requirements of the Payment Card Industry Data Security Standard.

 Network virtualization technology from vendors such as VMware, Palo Alto Networks and Cisco Systems promises to help address virtualization issues through a process called "microsegmentation."

-The microsegmentation approach to network segmentation is said to improve usability and security by establishing "zero trust" zones where more granular access controls can be enforced.
+The microsegmentation approach to network segmentation is said to improve usability and security by establishing "zero trust" where more granular access controls can be enforced.
 The resulting efforts essentially create isolated virtual networks that run parallel to one another.
-Effectively, creating zero trust zones with microsegmentation offers a technique to use software-defined networking to meet the unique challenges of securing today's data centers.
+Effectively, creating zero trust with microsegmentation offers a technique to use software-defined networking to meet the unique challenges of securing today's data centers.
 The microsegmentation approach to network segmentation is similar to the way mobile device management products keep business data separate from personal data in a BYOD setting.

 Before jumping on the bandwagon, however, there are a number of pros and cons for this type of network virtualization for large and small organizations to consider.

 Pros of microsegmentation

 - More granular control over traditional network choke points, including ingress/egress and cardholder data environments.
 Such granular control would be more difficult to implement using traditional network security controls such as firewalls and routers.